-The 20 participating festival have committed to working together towards true circularity through 2025, developing a model for circular festivals.
+The 42 participating festival from 14 countries have committed to working together towards true circularity through 2025, developing a model for circular festivals.
 By redesigning processes and supply chains, we can develop circular solutions in multiple areas, including food & drink, water, energy, transport, mobility, material use, and plastic use.

 We're thrilled to finally announce a very special event that will be taking place at ADE Green!
 The initiative 'Circular Festivals' will be launched by a raft of participating festivals and by the Dutch Environment Minister Stientje van Veldhoven.